-- DfE Keeping Children Safe in Education 2023 (KCSIE) - Working Together to Safeguard Children 2018 (WTSC) - o Ofsted: Education Inspection Framework' 2019 - Framework for the Assessment of Children in Need and their Families 2000) - Through the procedures set out by the local Stoke on Trent Safeguarding Children's Partnership, the statutory safeguarding partners are Stoke-on-Trent City Council, Staffordshire and Stoke-on-Trent Integrated Care System (ICS) and Staffordshire Police (escalation, LADO process, responding to sexting, threshold framework and the Stoke on Trent Children Partnerships published arrangements put in place by the safeguarding partners)

-- Early Years and Foundation Stage Framework 2021 (EYFS) - o The Education Act 2002 - The Education (Independent School Standards) Regulations 2014 - o The Non-Maintained Special Schools (England) Regulations 2015
+- DfE Keeping Children Safe in Education 2024 (KCSIE) - Working Together to Safeguard Children 2023 (WTSC) - o Ofsted: Education Inspection Framework' 2024 - Framework for the Assessment of Children in Need and their Families 2000) - Through the procedures set out by the local Stoke on Trent Safeguarding Children's Partnership, the statutory safeguarding partners are Stoke-on-Trent City Council, Staffordshire and Stoke-on-Trent Integrated Care System (ICS) and Staffordshire Police (escalation, LADO process, responding to sexting, threshold framework and the Stoke on Trent Children Partnerships published arrangements put in place by the safeguarding partners); - Early Years and Foundation Stage Framework 2024 (EYFS) - The Education Act 2002 - o The Education (Independent School Standards) Regulations 2014 - o The Non-Maintained Special Schools (England) Regulations 2015

-Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
+Section 175 of the Education Act 2002 requires Trust Boards in a Multi-Academy Trust context to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
 Such arrangements will have to have regard to any guidance issued by the Secretary of State.